gchq/gaffer-doc/docs/development-guide/example-deployment/using-the-api.md

 graph.

 !!! info
-    This is where the schema is used here to validate the elements are correct and conform before adding.
+    This is where the schema is used to validate the elements are correct and conform before adding them to a graph.

-Using the example again we will demonstrate how we could write an operation chain to load the data from the neo4j formatted CSV file.
+Using the example again we will demonstrate how we could write an operation chain to load the data from the Neo4j formatted CSV file.

 ```json
 {